 Liberty Community Services has become the leader in New Haven in homeless prevention services.
 Starting with pilot funds a few years ago, we created an Eviction Prevention program.
 This program over the years has expanded and helped hundreds of low-income people with good rental histories remain in their apartments after they encountered a financial setback.
-The program has now also expanded so that Liberty administers the largest Security Deposit program in the region with a combination of State and private funds.
+Due to State cutbacks we have had to scale back this program.
+Liberty also administers the Security Deposit Guarantee program with a combination of State and private funds.
 We have been the lead agency in developing a Shelter Diversion Program for single men and women.
 We have received funds to administer the program on behalf of all New Haven agencies.
 This has resulted in dozens of people avoiding the shelter and solving their housing crisis in other ways.

 Liberty Community Services has significantly increased the support it provides to its clients in employment assistance.
 Liberty was part of a national initiative from the federal government on improving employment support for people living with HIV/AIDS.
-Identifying a gap in services for people with long-term unemployment, last year our organization began a Transitional Employment Program to employ clients to clean streets in lower State St and Union Avenue areas.
-This expands the downtown Green Team and has resulted in good outcomes of these individuals going on to other permanent employment .
+Identifying a gap in services for people with long-term unemployment, three years ago our organization began a Transitional Employment Program to employ clients to clean streets in lower State St and Union Avenue areas.
+We have since been awarded funds from Alexion to start a mobile, transitional employment program for people who are homeless.